soz-live/soz-live.github.io/users/basics.md

 ## Introduction

 This page contains basic concepts for users working with **SOZ-LIVE**.
+More technical information on the use of **SOZ-LIVE** is included in the [Technical Information](/users/technical.html) document.

 ## Commands